mozeyada/CyberPrompt/README.md

 ## Research Impact

-*"CyberCQBench enables the first systematic study of prompt length effects on LLM cost-quality trade-offs in cybersecurity operations.
+*"CyberPrompt enables the first systematic study of prompt length effects on LLM cost-quality trade-offs in cybersecurity operations.
 With 300 research-grade prompts across controlled length variants, it makes cost–performance benchmarking as rigorous as penetration testing in modern SOC and compliance workflows."*

 ### Academic Applications
 - **RQ1**: Analyze how prompt length influences LLM output quality and cost efficiency